Ken Ralph named UMaine director of athletics

 Ralph earned his undergraduate degree in political science at the University of Alaska-Anchorage, where he was recognized as an All-American in swimming in 1989 and 1990.
 He earned a master’s degree in sports management studies from California University of Pennsylvania.

-“I am honored to join Dr. Ferrini-Mundy’s leadership team at the University of Maine,” Ralph said.
-“I’d like to thank Dr. Dana and the entire search committee for their support and encouragement throughout the process.
-I firmly believe in the strength of the Maine Athletics brand, and I am looking forward to working with the students, faculty and staff at the university as we take an already vibrant program to the next level.”

-Ralph will take the reins of the department from Capt.
-Jim Settele, who has served as interim AD since March 12.
-Upon conclusion of his term as interim AD, Settele will return to his position as executive director of UMaine’s School of Policy and International Affairs.
+Capt.
+Jim Settele has served as UMaine’s interim AD since March 12.
+When Ralph takes over as director of athletics, Settele will return to his previous position as executive director of UMaine’s School of Policy and International Affairs.

 Settele took over for Karlton Creech, who was named the University of Denver’s vice chancellor for athletics in February after serving as UMaine’s athletic director for four years.